Eugleo/roguelike/README.md

 and without Python (yeah).
 I'll try to stick to the original where possible, if not with the architecture, then at least with the general idea.

-I'll also do a blog series about this in the future.
+There's also an accompanying blog series about this now, you can [see it here][6]

 ## The motivation